SAFE-Stack/docs/docs/recipes/ui/add-shadcn.md

 We will be using the [Feliz.Shadcn](https://github.com/reaptor/feliz.shadcn) wrapper written by [reaptor](https://github.com/reaptor)

-1. Setup Tailwind
+#### 1. Setup Tailwind
 > Note: When you use the SAFE template you will already have Tailwind installed by default.
 You can skip this step.

-Check out the following recipe here to install tailwind: [Add Tailwind](https://safe-stack.github.io/docs/recipes/ui/add-tailwind/)
+Check out the following recipe here to install Tailwind: [Add Tailwind](https://safe-stack.github.io/docs/recipes/ui/add-tailwind/)

-1. Move `package.json` & `package-lock.json` to /src/Client
+#### 2. Move `package.json` & `package-lock.json` to `/src/Client`

-1. Configure import alias in tsconfig:
+#### 3. Configure import alias in tsconfig:

-Create a file named tsconfig.json in `/src/Client` and add the following:
+Create a file named `tsconfig.json` in `/src/Client` and add the following:

 ```json
 {